Facts: WikiLeaks is an organization that facilitates the anonymous leaking of secret information through its website.

 Timeline: December 2007 - WikiLeaks posts the U.S. Army manual for soldiers dealing with prisoners at Camp Delta, Guantanamo Bay.

 March 2008 - WikiLeaks posts internal documents from the Church of Scientology.

-September 2008 - WikiLeaks posts emails from Sarah Palin's Yahoo e-mail account.
+September 2008 - WikiLeaks posts emails from the Yahoo e-mail account of Sarah Palin.

 November 2008 - WikiLeaks posts a list of names and addresses of people it claims belong to the far-right British National Party.